nsx31/java-notes/OOPS.md

 Earlier we have to manually initialize all class variables which can be very tedious and inefficient now its super easy and quick.

 ## 05 Constructor overloading :
-- defining two or more methods with same name inside the same class is called method overloading.
+- Defining two or more methods with same name inside the same class is called method overloading.
-- java use type and number of arguments as its guide to determine which version of the overloaded method to actually call.
+- Java use type and number of arguments as its guide to determine which version of the overloaded method to actually call.
 ```java
 class Student() {
     String name;